 “That was her decision, and she’s only semi celibate, she self stims.
 Are you celibate if you masturbate?”

-Janah, “Most people say yes, the religious call masturbation a sin but who cares what the religious think?
-Celibacy means no marriage and no sexual intercourse.”
+Janah, “Most people say yes, the religious call masturbation a sin but nobody cares what the religious think, not even the religious Celibacy means no marriage and no sexual intercourse.”

 “Dance has made them superb kendokas, as Britt will be a superb gungfunista.
 With their physical activities, it is amazing they have energy for anything else.”